nicholaswilde/curriculum-vitae/README.md

 ## Pre-commit hook

-If you want to automatically generate `README.md` files with a pre-commit hook, make sure you [install the pre-commit binary](https://pre-commit.com/#install), and add a [.pre-commit-config.yaml file](./.pre-commit-config.yaml) to your project.
+If you want to automatically lint `yaml` files with a pre-commit hook, make sure you [install the pre-commit binary](https://pre-commit.com/#install), and add a [.pre-commit-config.yaml file](./.pre-commit-config.yaml) to your project.
 Then run: